lairdrt/angular-nodejs/README.md

 Installing and using [Node.js](https://nodejs.org/en/) and [Angular](https://angular.io/) on a very resource-constrained microcomputer such as the [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) requires optimizing memory usage so that the build/deploy chain does not cause the OS to kill processes that tend to exhaust available resources.

 The following describes the steps required to install and successfully use both Node.js and Angular to build viable applications on a Raspberry Pi Zero 2 W having only 512MB RAM.
-The tutorial below was completed successfully using the Raspberry Pi Zero 2 W with the OS configured as given below.
+The _AngularTourOfHeroes_ tutorial below was completed successfully using the Raspberry Pi Zero 2 W with the OS configured as given below.

 ## Version Information